 - salt and pepper to season

-Risi e bisi, literally ‘rice and peas,’ has rather royal origins: it was prepared as an offering to the Doge of Venice on the feast of San Marco on April 25.
-This dish is a celebration of the simplest flavours – rice and peas, and also of the spring season when the first crop of green peas is harvested.
+Risi e bisi, translated literally to ‘rice and peas,’ has rather royal origins as it was prepared as an offering to the Doge of Venice on the feast of San Marco on April 25.
+This dish is a celebration of the simplest flavours – rice and peas, and also of the spring season when the first crop of green peas are harvested.

 The traditional risi e bisi is a dish that represents spring because it uses freshly shelled spring peas.
-Of course, a risi e bisi craving can hit anytime, outside of pea season - so for practicalities, it is fine to substitute with frozen peas in its place.
-Good quality frozen peas may just as well be good as fresh peas, so go down this path if you need to, although this would mean that you will have to skip the step of cooking the pods in the broth.
+Of course, a risi e bisi craving can hit at any time outside of pea season - so for practicalities, it is fine to substitute with frozen peas in its place.
+Good quality frozen peas may prove just as good as fresh peas, so go down this path if you need to, although this would mean that you will have to skip the step of cooking the pods in the broth.

 1. Wash the pods and add to a saucepan with the broth, bring to boil and simmer for 1 hour with the lid.
 Using an immersion blender, puree the pods in the broth until smooth.
 Pass mixture through a mesh colander to strain and remove any tough fibrous bits.
 Set aside.